sqrlserverjava/sqrl-server-base/README.md

 #### Interoperability
- * This library is fully functional for basic authentication.
+ * This library is fully functional for basic SQRL authentication.
 Advanced operations such as SQRL identity replacement are not yet implemented
  * As of June 2016, the SQRL protocol has been declared ["done with caveats"](https://www.grc.com/sn/sn-562.txt) by it's creator.
 SQRL clients built prior to this may still be using an older version of the protocol and may not be compatible
 * There is a example application using this library at the url below.
 You <b>must</b> install a SQRL client (such as sqrl*.exe from [grc.com](https://www.grc.com/dev/sqrl/) before running the demo: https://sqrljava.com:20000/sqrlexample